tipam/pi3d/ReadMe.rst

       sudo apt-get install python3-pip
       sudo pip-3.2 install Pillow

-    If you do not intend to run python_3 and need nicely aligned text strings over the short term you can install the old PIL:  on the terminal, type::
+    If you do not intend to run python_3 you can install the old PIL: in the terminal, type::

       sudo apt-get install python-imaging